meisben/easyEEZYbotARM/README.md

 # easyEEZYbotARM
-A python and arduino controller for the EEZYbotARM Mk1 & Mk2 (Includes 3-D kinematics)
+A python and arduino controller for the EEZYbotARM Mk1 & Mk2 (Includes 3-D kinematics).

+EEZYbotARMs are a range of open source 3d-printable robot arms designed by Carlo Franciscone.

 ![introPicture](images/introPicture.png)